kylelin12/Java2/Priority Queue and heaps/README.md

 3. If x is a leaf or x <= its children then stop.
 4. Swap x with its smallest child.
 5. Goto step 3.

+### Comparator Interface
+For a general and reusable form of a priority queue, we should not rely on the